Communicating over spiritual science

 - the process of communicating spiritual science, the lecturing, attitude of soul, etc.

 - the importance of the group process, and the essential exchange not of thinking but especially of feeling and willing.
 Hence communication to eachother in groups, and to others, a form of spreading the knowledge but also 'creating a new center'.
 Working in groups feeds up nourishment for the spiritual hierarchies so it can fructify the souls that incarnate in the next cultural age.
 This important principle underlies the workings of the Mysteries throughout the ages, and this way humanity advances by receiving the seeds in their astral body. (see 1915-06-15-GA159 and 1923-03-03-GA257 below, together with the schemas below)

-Other aspects of communication not covered here is
+Other aspects of communication not covered here:

 - communication towards non-incarnated souls between death and a new birth (to follow as part of Reincarnation).